Cr4xen/Active-Directory-Homelab-and-Attack-Simulation/README.md

 ---

-# Important Note
-This Active Directory homelab environment was built with guidance from tcm security﻿.
-It is designed to provide hands-on experience with AD setup, configuration, and common attack techniques for cybersecurity learning and practice.
+This Active Directory homelab, built following guidance from TCM Security, provides hands-on experience in AD setup, configuration, and common attack techniques for cybersecurity practice and learning

----

 # Active Directory Lab